arteys/MSLASpheroidStamp/README.md

 - Wipes and gloves (this process will inevitably be messy)

 #### Process
-The total volume of silicone depends on how many moulds you make at a time.
+The total volume of silicone depends on how many molds you make at a time.
 Also silicone is quite hard to transfer quantitatively, it's a skill.
 Therefore, it is better to take with reserve.
 You will need two portions of silicone.
-The first portion is about ten grams per mould, the second twenty.
+The first portion is about ten grams per mold, the second twenty.

 1. Mix the first (smaller) portion of silicone with the hardener and dye
-2. Transfer to the moulds and spread evenly with the spatula, making sure that the silicone covers the entire area evenly.
+2. Transfer to the molds and spread evenly with the spatula, making sure that the silicone covers the entire area evenly.
-3. Transfer the moulds to the vacuum chamber and evacuate, then let air in and evacuate again.
+3. Transfer the molds to the vacuum chamber and evacuate, then let air in and evacuate again.
 Leave under vacuum for 3-5 minutes
 4. Mix the second batch of silicone with hardener and dye (another colour can be used)
-5. Release air, take the moulds out of the vacuum chamber and pour the second portion of silicone into them
+5. Release air, take the molds out of the vacuum chamber and pour the second portion of silicone into them
 6. Remove the excess with a spatula
 7. Leave for 24 hours (or as recommended by the silicone manufacturer) until curing

 ### Gel mold productuion
 #### Before starting work
 Nothing is sterile by default or even intended to be.
 In the laminar box, it is highly recommended to treat the molds and stamps with 70% isopropyl or ethyl alcohol before the first use.
 You can use a spray bottle, but it is better to treat them by immersing them in a alcohol for a few minutes.
-I would not advise autoclaving, and moulds and stamps, in principle, should withstand such treatment, but without guarantees.
+I would not advise autoclaving, and molds and stamps, in principle, should withstand such treatment, but without guarantees.
 It is most convenient to store it in the box of tips, this box can also be treated with alcohol and stored inside the laminar box while working.